mojaveexpressguide/mojaveexpressguide.github.io/docs/METG - Patches & Tweaks.md

 ### METG - LOD Generation

 I highly recommend that you generate your own **Object & Terrain LOD** at this point.
 You can do so by following this [LOD Guide](https://vivanewvegas.moddinglinked.com/lod.html).
-But before you do generate your LOD.
-Once you have downloaded the resources, download this mod and place the files below **Wasted LOD - Cliffs of Mojave**.
+But before you do generate your own LOD and have downloaded all the resouces from the LOD Guide, also download the mod below and place the files below **Wasted LOD - Cliffs of Mojave**.

 **Installation:**